 The gateway.
 Shivu the cab driver, Deepak and Gulli had parked themselves on a bench.

-We still Avani fort on the itinerary but the idea of scaling the hill under the blazing Sun after a nice meal was not appealing.
+We still had Avani fort on the itinerary but the idea of scaling the hill under the blazing Sun after a nice meal was not appealing.
 I said we'll come here again and visit couple of other forts too.
 We headed towards Mulbagilu in search of other ground level forts- Kaki Bise Gowda citadel, Kurudumale fort and Mandikal fort.